-Most pharmacies will stock saline nasal sprays that can be used to treat sinus headaches.
-Using the spray to flush the inside of your nose can help to clear mucus and particles from the nose, which will help to reduce your swollen sinuses.
+Most pharmacies stock saline nasal sprays that can help treat sinus headaches.
+Using the spray to flush the inside of your nose goes a long way in clearing mucus and other tiny particles from the nose, which will help reduce your swollen sinuses.

 How long does it take for a sinus pressure headache to go away?

 Without proper sinus headache treatment, the illness can last for up to two weeks.
 Most sinus headaches can clear up on their own without intervention, though taking over-the-counter medications and supplementing with natural remedies hastens the healing process.

 If standard sinus pressure headache relief methods don’t work, it may be time to seek surgical intervention with procedures such as balloon sinuplasty or other procedures meant to provide more long-lasting freedom from pain.
 These quick, inpatient surgeries also help prevent further sinus headache flare-ups so you can breathe easier for lasting results.